The genocide of the Armenians

 Photographie d'un passeport portant la mention « Retour interdit » délivré par la nouvelle République turque

-Passport of Hagop Handjian marked 'Return prohibited' issued by the new Turkish Republic, 'on behalf of the government of the Grand National Assembly of Turkey, on 19 July 1924'. © Coll.
+Passport of Hagop Handjian bearing the mention "Return prohibited" issued by the new Turkish Republic, "in the name of the government of the Grand National Assembly of Turkey, on 19 July 1924." © Coll.
 Armenian Heritage Center, Valencia.

-Truth about the revolutionary movement and government measures, a document published in Constantinople in 1916, as the extermination of the Armenians of the Ottoman Empire was completed, laid the foundation stone of the negationist edifice.
+Vérité sur le mouvement révolutionnaire et les mesures gouvernementales, a document published in Constantinople in 1916, as the extermination of the Armenians from the Ottoman Empire was completed, laid the foundation stone for the negationist edifice.

-With the creation of the Republic of Turkey in 1923, the evidence of the extermination program administered during the trials by Turkish courts, after the war, of the main perpetrators of the Armenian genocide, and sentenced to death in absentia (1919-1920). trial of Constantinople is erased, and the survivors return to their homes again driven out.
+With the creation of the Republic of Turkey in 1923, evidence of the extermination program administered during the trials by Turkish courts, in the aftermath of the war, of the main perpetrators of the genocide of Armenians, and sentenced to death in absentia (1919-1920). the Constantinople trial was erased, and the survivors returned to their homes again driven out.

 ERASE FROM HISTORY

-From 1965, they claim, among other things, recognition of the genocide perpetrated in 1915-1916.
-Turkey then sets up a state negationism focused on the denial of criminal intent, the reduction of the number of victims, or even, in an extreme form, the reversal of the accusation: it is the Armenians who perpetrated a genocide against the Turks!
+From 1965, they claim, among other things, the recognition of the genocide perpetrated in 1915-1916.
+Turkey then sets up a state negationism centered on the challenge of criminal intent, the reduction of the number of victims, or even, in an extreme form, the reversal of the accusation: it is the Armenians who perpetrated a genocide against the Turks!

-To any recognition of genocide by a state, a parliament, a city, the Turkish government responds with diplomatic, economic (and legal measures against its citizens).
+To any recognition of the genocide by a state, a parliament, or a city, the Turkish government responds with diplomatic, economic (and legal measures against its citizens).

 La tabatière de Serpouhie.